influxdb-rs/influxdb-rust/README.md

     </a>
 </p>

+Library for talking to InfluxDB

 This library is a work in progress.
 Although we've been using it in production at [OpenVelo](https://openvelo.org/), we've prioritized features that fit our use cases.
 This means a feature you might need is not implemented yet or could be handled better.

 Pull requests are always welcome.
-See [Contributing](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md).
+See [Contributing](https://github.com/Empty2k12/influxdb-rust/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/Empty2k12/influxdb-rust/blob/master/CODE_OF_CONDUCT.md).

 ## Currently Supported Features

--   Reading and Writing to InfluxDB
+ * Reading and Writing to InfluxDB
--   Optional Serde Support for Deserialization
+ * Optional Serde Support for Deserialization
--   Running multiple queries in one request (e.g. `SELECT * FROM weather_berlin; SELECT * FROM weather_london`)
+ * Running multiple queries in one request (e.g. `SELECT * FROM weather_berlin; SELECT * FROM weather_london`)
--   Authenticated and Unauthenticated Connections
+ * Authenticated and Unauthenticated Connections

 ## Planned Features

--   Read Query Builder instead of supplying raw queries
+ * Read Query Builder instead of supplying raw queries
--   `#[derive(InfluxDbWritable)]`
+ * `#[derive(InfluxDbWritable)]`
+ * Methods for setting time and time precision in a query

 ## Quickstart